-Contact your Associate Dean (Research) or Research Centre Director to discuss your project and due dates.
+Contact your Associate Dean (Research) or Institute Academic Director to discuss your project and due dates.
 Find out what support is available.
 This could be leverage funding to support your project, administrative support or finding you a mentor.

-- Seek feedback from a senior researcher, research mentor or discipline expert to discuss the feasibility of your project
+- Seek feedback from a senior researcher, research mentor, discipline expert, and the community to discuss the feasibility of your project.

-- Discuss how your proposal aligns with the CSU Research Narrative, or research priorities of your Research Centre or Faculty
+- Discuss how your proposal aligns with the Charles Sturt University Research Narrative, or research priorities of your Research Institute or Faculty.

-- Gather a team of collaborators, either within CSU or external to CSU.
+- Gather a team of collaborators.
+These can be either internal, or from other research institutions and/or community-based organisations.
 Look at who is conducting similar research or who has complimentary research – can you work together?
 Can you demonstrate the strength of the research team and appropriate track record?

 - Talk to people who have previously won these awards or check the funding organisations web page to read past outcomes - What are its goals, values and direction?
 Think about how your research can contribute to that, and why is it important?